cmxgloria/My-JS-Practice/xhr-request-README.md

 ##XHR GET Requests IV
-In the previous exercise, you made a GET request to the Datamuse API to find words that rhyme.
-In this exercise, we will create a request to set a topic and find adjectives that describe the input word using query strings.
+we will create a request to set a topic and find adjectives that describe the input word using query strings.
 A query string contains additional information to be sent with a request.
 The Datamuse API allows us to retrieve more specific data with query strings attached to the request URL.

 Wiki: query string